Last editedMar 20222 min read

-Over the last few years, subscription services have become extremely popular across the UK and Europe.
-For example, subscription TV viewing in the UK almost doubled in 2015.
-Thanks to technology, customers can now subscribe to a huge range of products and services, such as entertainment from Netflix and Spotify, or receive their favourite newspapers and magazines in digital format.
-It’s even possible to get bacon delivered to the door!
+Over the last few years, subscription services have become extremely popular.
+Driven by technology, customers can now subscribe to a huge range of products and services, from digital services such as Netflix and Spotify, to having your groceries delivered to your door.

-That’s just the tip of the iceberg for subscription services.
-Businesses are also jumping onto the subscriptions bandwagon with increasing adoption of SaaS (software as a service) tools across all areas of business, in particular accounting, finance and sales functions.
+Businesses are also jumping onto the subscriptions bandwagon with increasing adoption of SaaS (software-as-a-service) tools across all areas of business, in particular accounting, finance and sales functions.

-Reduce churn by optimising billing and retrying processes
+Reduce churn by optimizing billing and retrying processes.

 Transactions are commonly declined due to insufficient funds, but there are other reasons transactions may fail.
-For example, the rejection may be due to technical issues, so you may want to retry the payment in a space of time ranging from one hour to three or four days.
-It’s critical to make sure you have the right technology in place to immediately notify you about payment failures, tell you the reason why they failed, and have a simple solution available to retry them.
+The rejection may be due to technical issues, and you may want to retry the payment after anything from one hour to three or four days.
+It’s critical to make sure you have the right technology in place to immediately notify you about payment failures, tell you the reason, and offer a simple solution to retry.

 Two common reasons for failed payments are insufficient funds in the customer’s account, and the customer cancelling the mandate via their bank.
-GoCardless offers a full range of notifications to help you narrow down exactly what is causing your payments to fail, making you better equipped to solve the problem.
+GoCardless offers a full range of notifications to help you identify exactly what is causing your payments to fail, equipping you to solve the problem.

 To make sure you get payments right first time, we’ve put together a helpful checklist for recurring payments.

-Better still, you could streamline your payments process and avoid the above hassles altogether, by using Direct Debit as your preferred payment method.
+Better still, you could streamline your payments process and avoid the above hassles altogether, by using bank debit as your preferred payment method.

-We offer you the ability to create your own custom integration, via our API, or take advantage of our range of pre-built integrations with popular subscription billing and accounting software, including Zuora, Sage, QuickBooks and Xero.‹ View all tips
+We offer you the ability to create your own custom integration, via our API, or take advantage of our range of pre-built integrations with popular subscription billing and accounting software, including Zuora, Sage, QuickBooks and Xero.